jjuran/noisegate-android/README.md

 Noisegate
 =========

-Noisegate is an Android app that can open the gate to [Noisebridge][].
+Noisegate is a virtual keypad that can unlock the gate to the [Noisebridge][] hackerspace if given a valid access code.
+This is the Android version.

 [Noisebridge]:  <https://www.noisebridge.net/>